lyteword/mhenry-complete/volume-3/psalms/psalm-142.md

 II\.
 What he complained of: "*In the way wherein I walked,* suspecting no danger, *have they privily laid a snare for me,* to entrap me."
 Saul gave Michal his daughter to David on purpose that she might be *a snare to him,* 1Sa 18:21.
 This he complains of to God, that every thing was done with a design against him.
 If he had gone out of his way, and met with snares, he might have thanked himself; but when he met with them in the way of his duty he might with humble boldness tell God of them.

 III\.
 What comforted him in the midst of these complaints (Ps 142:3): "*When my spirit was overwhelmed within me,* and ready to sink under the burden of grief and fear, when I was quite at a loss and ready to despair, *then thou knewest my path,* that is, then it was a pleasure to me to think that thou knewest it.
 Thou knewest my sincerity, the right path which I have walked in, and that I am not such a one as my persecutors represent me.
 Thou knewest my condition in all the particulars of it; when my spirit was so overwhelmed that I could not distinctly show it, this comforted me, that thou knewest it, Job 23:10.
-Thou knewest it, that is, thou didst protect, preserve, and secure it," Ps 31:7,De 2:7.
+Thou knewest it, that is, thou didst protect, preserve, and secure it," Ps 31:7, De 2:7.

 ## Complaints and Petitions.